-And, while we’re talking about essentials, don’t forget to check your tire pressure and test your brakes.
+And don’t forget the essentials: check your tire pressure and test your brakes.

 3. Follow the laws and be predictable – Use hand signals to indicate turns.
 Ride with traffic in bike lanes, not against traffic.

-One of my scariest moments was bike riding the wrong direction with a box truck in front of me, blocking my view.
-Don’t run stop signs or red lights.
-The goal is to ride in a predictable manner.
+Avoid riding behind large vehicles that block your view.
+Don’t run stop signs or red lights: the goal is to ride in a predictable manner.
 Local laws can vary.